DigitalPublishingToolkit/TOD51Archiving_Activism/md/07Chapter6.md

 <br/>

-Each of the project web pages followed a similar structure that required scrolling horizontally (Fig.15): title, embedded video or still image, description, key milestones of the project in chronological order (for example, the date on which Benlloch staged a performance for the first time and subsequent iterations or public screenings of the respective
+Each of the project web pages followed a similar structure that required scrolling horizontally (Fig. 6.15): title, embedded video or still image, description, key milestones of the project in chronological order (for example, the date on which Benlloch staged a performance for the first time and subsequent iterations or public screenings of the respective